 With that global footprint comes complex considerations for taking into account cultural differences and providing multilingual support.
 Previously, OLX maintained a hodgepodge of in-house customer service solutions.
-For example, a custom third-party tool for the Latin America region was used to cover support for 14 countries.
+For example, a custom third-party tool was used to cover support for 14 countries.
 Maintenance of these tools left a lot to be desired, as Cynthia Toral, Product Owner for OLX Global explained.
-The processes of creating automated notifications and triggers for agents proved burdensome and so Toral set out to find a robust, unified solution that could be rolled out globally.
+The processes of creating automated notifications and triggers for agents proved burdensome, so Toral set out to find a robust, unified solution that could be rolled out globally.

 After reviewing Freshdesk and other providers, OLX chose Zendesk’s omnichannel solution for its easy configuration and ability to be customized using the Zendesk API.
 Toral felt confident the workflows they could set up in Zendesk Support would help customer service managers prioritize work for their teams.

 “That’s something that is not very common,” said Toral, who has been with OLX for more than nine years.
 “Freshdesk, for example, is very flexible in terms of what you can change, with the code for the help page, but it has no configurations at all for the agent, and that’s something that we need.
 We want to offer the best possible support and have very satisfied users.”